 Method of communication

-Overall, 78% of SIS clients stated that they were able to obtain the information they were looking for.
-Success rates varied according to how users communicated with the SIS.
-For email enquiries, the success rate was 81% and for telephone enquiries, 67%.
+Overall, 83% of SIS clients obtained what they were looking for.
+Success rates varied according to how users communicated with the service, with email achieving an 80% success rate and telephone an 89% success rate.

 Overall client satisfaction

-Clients who contacted the SIS by telephone were more likely to express overall satisfaction with the service they received with 95% reporting being very satisfied or satisfied, compared with 81% of clients who communicated with the SIS via email.
+Clients who contacted the SIS by telephone were likelier to express overall satisfaction with the service they received, as 88% reporting being very satisfied or satisfied compared with 78% of clients who communicated via email.

-In general, the feedback obtained from SIS survey participants was positive.
-Respondents indicated that the service was timely and useful, and that SIS staff were courteous, pleasant, friendly and knowledgeable.
+SIS users who participated in the survey generally provided positive feedback, indicating that the service was timely and useful, and that SIS staff were courteous, pleasant, friendly and knowledgeable.

 Statistics Canada is taking steps to implement the recommendations.

 Statistics Canada thanks participants for their participation in this consultation.
-Their insights guide the design and development of the Agency's services to ensure that they meet users' expectations.
+Their insights guide the Agency's web development and ensure that the final products meet users' expectations.